Last updated on June 21st, 2023

 • Do you own other coffee equipment (kettle, grinder, scale) that will make brewing on the Chemex easier?

-• Do you prefer the bold flavor and heavy mouthfeel of the French Press or a cleaner flavor of filtred coffee?
+• Do you prefer the bold flavor and heavy mouthfeel of the French Press or the cleaner flavor of filtered coffee?

-As a blog devoted to the art of specialty coffee, we, of course, think the delicious coffee you can make with a Chemex is worth the effort and price.
-But let’s review some of the pros and cons of the Chemex coffee maker.
-Later, we will compare it with other pour over drippers.
+Since I’m a specialty coffee geek, I think the delicious coffee you can make with a Chemex is worth the effort and price.
+But let’s do a more thorough Chemex review, including its pros and cons, so you can compare it to other pour over drippers.

 Pros